- 1 Browsers

 Instapaper has been around for a little while and it acts just like Pocket does.
 What I like about Instapaper is that it's more focused on reading the saved web content, whereas Pocket has gotten so bloated over the years.
 So if you're tired of ads and suggested articles getting thrown in your face whenever you want to read that AP post you saved for later, then maybe give Instapaper a try.
 The only problem is that the app feels a bit abandoned, but it still works just fine for me.

 Materialistic - Hacker News

-For full disclosure, this app in the roundup at Artem's behest and it does support dark themes.
-Materialistic is a convenient way to read up on Hacker News.
-It's a no frills app with a basic reading UI that lets you read up on the comments of a specific post.
+For full disclosure, this app is in the roundup at Artem's behest and it does support dark themes.
+Materialistic is a convenient way to catch up on Hacker News.
+It's a no frills app with a basic reading UI that lets you read the comments of a specific post.
 All in all, it's a nice app and one that I might keep installed.

 Medium is a fairly well-known blogging platform.
 Users submit articles, essays, or treatises and anyone can go read them.
 It's useful for those who do not want to deal with setting up a personal blog, and you can even follow some of your favorite writers.
 Obviously, the quality of the work may vary, but at least the app has a dark theme and gives you an estimate of how long it will take to read each piece.

 Pocket, like Instapaper, is a service that lets you save web content for offline viewing.
 It's like cloud bookmarks, and I use it as a quick way to save something that I want to swing back to, but I don't think necessarily warrants a bookmark.
 The app has gone far beyond a list of your content, though, and some might say it has gone too far.
 Regardless, it's an app with a dark theme (and true black).